rahmedy/Alan-AI/README.md

 # Alan-AI
-Testing out Alan-Ai fora e-commerce site
+Testing out Alan-Ai for a e-commerce site